denten-books/plain-text/1-metaphor.md

 axle.
 Similarly, when operating a computer game like *Space Invaders* via a joystick, the player experiences an immediate correspondence between the movement of the controlling mechanism and the movement of the player-controlled space ship on the screen.
-Writers attempting to delete sensitive information by dragging and dropping an icon of a document to the icon of a trash bin in a relationship to the object of their interest unlike drivers or video game players.
 The car is the "direct object of interest" for a driver, just like the virtual space ship is for a gamer.
-But in our example, authors are not interested in the virtual representation of the document slated for erasure.
+But unlike video game players, authors attempting to delete sensitive information are not interested in the virtual representation of their documents.
 The object of their interest is not mimetic.
 They would like to erase the document itself, located somewhere within the machine.
-In cases like these, inhabitants of the virtual world have an interest in objects outside of it.
+In cases like these, inhabitants of the simulated, virtual world have an interest in objects outside of it.
 The paradigm of direct manipulation instead veils the object from view, suspending the rules of physical interaction in favor of the virtual.
-Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object---the file itself.
+Far from being direct, the iconic representation of the document---the image of a file---usurps the physical object, the file itself.
 Where in the conversational paradigm the nature of the mediation was at hand, open to circumspection, in the direct manipulation paradigm the simulacrum occludes the very nature of the simulation.

 ### 1.5 Speculative Formalism

-To what extend do we need to see and understand the mechanisms of the machine giving rise to the metaphor?
+To what extent do we need to see and understand the mechanisms of the machine giving rise to the metaphor?
 In his 1949 paper on "The Genesis and Speed of Telegraph Codes," Frank Halstead noted that "the practical upper limits of [telegraph transmission] speed will also be limited by the ability of some